 The face is constructed using multiple materials to assist you in getting extra ball flight without sacrificing control.
 The face is geared to create the ideal launch angle off any iron in the set.
 This enables you to generate a generous spin to land the ball softly on the green.

 Callaway engineers designed the renowned 360 Face Cup to deliver tour performance and consistency for pinpoint accuracy on approach shots to the green.

 Fifty grams of tungsten is infused into every clubhead to promote better shot-making, ball trajectory, and ultimate control.

-Callaway’s Apex 19 is extremely competitive in the looks department with its shape influenced by what tour players prefer.
+Callaway’s X Forged CB is extremely competitive in the looks department with its shape influenced by what tour players prefer.
 It is designed with a classic look offering a straight leading edge, higher toe line, thin top line, and a smooth hostel transition.

 Although these are forged irons that offer good workability and precision, their center of gravity is placed low to generate a great launch angle and ball flight.